 - Webinar topics will cover FDA Advisory Panel on Mylotarg, developments with other CD33 targeted therapies and update on Actimab-A

 - Webinar to be led by Dr. Joseph Jurcic, Director of Hematologic Malignancies at Columbia University Medical Center and Dr. Mark Berger, Actinium’s Chief Medical Officer who was the lead clinician on Mylotarg’s initial approval in 2000

-NEW YORK, July 06, 2017 (GLOBE NEWSWIRE) -- Actinium Pharmaceuticals, Inc. (NYSE MKT:ATNM) ("Actinium" or "the Company"), a biopharmaceutical company developing innovative targeted therapies for cancers lacking effective treatment options will hold a webinar focused on its Actimab-A program and recent developments related to CD33 targeted Acute Myeloid Leukemia (AML) therapies.
+NEW YORK, July 13, 2017 (GLOBE NEWSWIRE) -- Actinium Pharmaceuticals, Inc. (NYSE MKT:ATNM) ("Actinium" or "the Company"), a biopharmaceutical company developing innovative targeted therapies for cancers lacking effective treatment options will hold a webinar focused on its Actimab-A program and recent developments related to CD33 targeted Acute Myeloid Leukemia (AML) therapies.
 Until this year, Mylotarg, which targets CD33, was the only drug approved for the treatment of AML in several decades.
-The drug was withdrawn from the market and the sponsor (Pfizer) recently resubmitted BLA to the FDA and an FDA Advisory Committee Meeting will be held on July 11, 2017.
+The drug was withdrawn from the market and the sponsor (Pfizer) recently resubmitted BLA to the FDA and an FDA Advisory Committee Meeting was held on July 11, 2017.
 The CD33 antigen is a validated target that is the focus of drug development programs from several companies using different antibody based approaches including; naked antibodies (Boehringer Ingelheim), bispecific (Amgen, Johnson and Johnson/Amphivena), antibody drug conjugates (Immunogen, Pfizer, and, until recently, Seattle Genetics) and radioimmunotherapy (Actinium and Bayer).